 A private cloud offers similar benefits to a public cloud, but with more control.
 Along with that control comes an additional cost to set up the infrastructure to support the private cloud.
 A private cloud does offer some other benefits over a public cloud—private clouds provide stronger security than public clouds because computing resources aren’t shared with other companies.
 However, in addition to the infrastructure costs, a private cloud is more costly to host and manage than a public cloud, and harder to scale.
 Many organizations find that a hybrid cloud (a combination of public and private clouds) offers a good balance of security and availability versus cost and ease of scalability.

 There are different types of private clouds that deliver different cloud services.
 When companies use a private cloud for infrastructure as a service (IaaS), the cloud might host storage, networking, or compute services.
 Private clouds can also support platform as a service (PaaS) applications, which work just like regular software applications that are hosted on a local computer.

 There are also a variety of types of private cloud hosting options, including software-only platforms, combined software and hardware packages, and hosted or managed private clouds, where the private cloud server may live on the customer’s premises or in a vendor’s data center, but is hosted and sometimes managed by a vendor.
 Some public cloud service providers also offer virtual public clouds, which create small, isolated environments for specific users.
-Virtual private clouds are different from private clouds because the resources in a virtual private cloud exist in a walled-off area on a public cloud instead of being hosted on-premises.

 Enterprise Cloud Suite